-It is not only important to provide information to the community but it is equally crucial to gather information from the community to understand the climate in which faculty, staff, and students work, live, study, and play.
-In fall 2017, the President's Commission on Social Justice administered a campus-wide climate survey.
+It is not only important to provide information to the community but it is equally crucial to understand the climate in which faculty, staff, and students work, live, study, and play.
+In January of 2019, the President's Commission on Social Justice issued its report on the campus climate survey that had been conducted in the fall of 2017.
 The survey examined individuals experience and perceptions in several areas/factors.
-Two of the factors examine were (1.) the Institutional response to sexual assault and (2) individual's response to sexual assault.
+Two of the factors examine were (1) the Institutional response to sexual assault and (2) individual's response to sexual assault.
 Specifically the survey examine student and employee's perception of their role and the institutions role in response to sexual assault.
 Faculty and staff responses indicated their level of agreement with: understanding their role in response to sexual assault; knowing how to direct students and colleagues to resources; knowing where to go to get help at the institution; and understanding institution formal complaint procedures.
 The Student survey examined student's perception of the institutions policies, procedures/practices and resources related to sexual assault.
 This information from the survey has helped the University understand how our community views the climate of the campus regarding sexual assault and also provides data to direct the University in how to better assist the community and work towards a safer climate on our campus.